-If you were a shareholder of record on March 23, 2015, there are four ways you may vote, as explained in the detailed instructions on your proxy card.
+If you were a shareholder of record on September 11, 2017, there are four ways you may vote, as explained in the detailed instructions on your proxy card.
 You may:

-- vote via the Internet by following the voting instructions on the proxy card - · vote by calling the toll-free number on the proxy card - vote by completing and returning your proxy card in the enclosed envelope - vote in person by attending the annual meeting
+- · vote via the Internet by following the voting instructions on the proxy card or notice - vote by calling the toll-free number on the proxy card - · vote by completing and returning your proxy card in the enclosed envelope - · vote in person by attending the annual meeting other nominee, you will receive instructions from the broker or other nominee that you must follow in order to vote your shares.
+Whether you plan to attend the meeting or not, we encourage you to vote by Internet, telephone or proxy as soon as possible.

-Please follow the instructions on the proxy card for voting by one of these methods.
+Please follow the instructions on the proxy card or notice for voting by one of these methods.
 Please help us save time and postage costs by voting through the Internet or by telephone.
-If your shares are held by a broker or other nominee, you will receive instructions from the broker or other nominee that you must follow in order to vote your shares.
-Whether you plan to attend the meeting or not, we encourage you to vote by Internet, telephone or proxy as soon as possible.
+If your shares are held by a broker or

-Will anyone at the Company know how I vote?
+Will anyone at the company know how I vote?